Tiffany Cherry

 About Tiffany Cherry

 Tiffany returned to Australia in late 2009 to re-join Foxtel as Host of their coverage of the Vancouver 2010 Winter Olympics, Delhi 2010 Commonwealth Games and London 2012 Olympic Games.
 In addition to her role with Foxtel, Tiffany presented the sport for Sky News primetime nightly bulletin with Michael Willesee until October 2012.
-In December 2012 Tiffany joined the team of sporting experts at SEN 1116 with the launch of her Saturday night radio show ‘The Hen House’, a sporting radio show with a twist, which as of March 2013 will move to Sunday nights.
+In December 2012 Tiffany joined the team of sporting experts at SEN 1116 with the launch of her Saturday night radio show ‘The Hen House’, a sporting radio show with a twist.

 More Artists